kubernetes/community/sig-architecture/production-readiness.md

   checking if there are objects with field X set) may be last resort.
 Avoid logs or events for this purpose.

-* **How can an operator determine if the feature is functioning properly?**
-  Focus on metrics that cluster operators may gather from different components and treat other signals as last resort.
-  TODO: Provide examples to make answering this question easier.

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
   - [ ] Metrics